-- You can unlock new weapons for in-game currency, but they will not be directly better or worse than weapons you get for free.
+- It is possible to unlock new weapons with real money, but they will not be directly better or worse than weapons you get for free.
 In PlanetSide 2, all weapons are sidegrades to each other – they trade effectiveness in some fields to be stronger in other fields.

 - Apart from cosmetics and cosmetic versions of some weapons, you can unlock everything simply by playing the game.

-- Premium account (membership) gives certain benefits, but they are by no means gamebreaking.
+- Premium membership gives certain benefits, but they are by no means gamebreaking.

 Not easy to pick up